 • Performance -- Some workflows (especially imaging) can be faster with local data access

-• Complexity -- Two systems to maintain means more potential points of failure
+• Added complexity -- Two systems to maintain means more components to manage

 • Cost -- You may end up paying for both cloud subscriptions and local hardware

-• Sync issues -- Keeping local and cloud data perfectly synchronized is non-trivial
+• Synchronization -- Keeping local and cloud data perfectly synchronized requires careful configuration

-• IT burden -- The local component still requires maintenance, updates, and backup verification
+• IT requirements -- The local component still requires maintenance, updates, and backup verification

-Here is the honest assessment: for the majority of dental practices in 2026, a hybrid setup is unnecessary complexity.
+Here is an honest assessment: for the majority of dental practices in 2026, a pure cloud setup offers the simplest path.

 Cloud-based dental software has matured significantly.
-The platforms that serve 14,500+ practices (Planet DDS) and handle thousands of concurrent users (Curve, CareStack) have built robust infrastructure with redundancy, failover, and disaster recovery that far exceeds what any individual practice could implement.
+The platforms that serve 14,500+ practices (Planet DDS) and handle thousands of concurrent users (Curve, CareStack) have built robust infrastructure with redundancy, failover, and disaster recovery that exceeds what most individual practices could implement.

 Over 60% of U.S. dental practices have already migrated to cloud.
 Cloud deployment cuts upfront costs nearly in half versus on-premise.
 And the 2026 dental tech stack -- cloud PMS, cloud imaging, AI tools, and API integrations -- is designed around cloud-first architecture.